-Coffee grinders are great for fresh-tasting coffee.
+Coffee grinders, including manual coffee grinders, are great for making fresh-tasting coffee.
 But those fragrant beans leave behind an oily residue that, over time, goes stale or turns rancid and affects the flavor of the coffee.
 The same thing happens when you're grinding spices — and those oils can be mighty potent!

-When you notice oil on the lid or blades, simply grind some plain bread or raw rice in the grinder.
+The best coffee grinder cleaning strategy, says Reichert, is to simply grind some plain bread or raw rice in the grinder when you notice oil on the lid or blades.
 The abrasion will clean the blades while the starch in either product will absorb the oils.
 Then just empty the crumbs, dusting with a small, soft brush if needed.
 This gives the grinder a good, quick clean in-between traditional washes.

 - Usually, the removable parts of the grinder are top-rack dishwasher safe (using a gentle cycle), or you can wash them by hand in warm, soapy water.